elvanalandi/CTF-Writeups/cyberdefenders/redline/README.md

 ![Child Process](images/child.png)

 **Q3** : **What is the memory protection applied to the suspicious process memory region?**
 You can locate memory protection using the **windows.malfind** plugin.
 This plugin is useful for uncovering hidden or injected code/DLLs in user mode memory.
+The answer is below the **Protection** column.

 ![Memory Protection](images/protection.png)